mira-labs/rescheduler-7A63SNcHl8/README.md

 * The SQS URL and AWS region are hardcoded for demonstration purposes.
 * The `StudyID` field, even though present in the event data, does not serve as an identifier for the questionnaire.
 As a result, it is not required to be utilized in the lookup functions.
 * The application does not manage the count of remaining attempts since this information is included in the event data.
+* This implementation does not use GORM or any other ORM-like package or framework as the number of models and database operations is tiny.

 ## Installation